llmrisks/llmrisks.github.io/src/content/post/week8.md

   <img src="../images/week8/slide_18.png" alt="">
 </div>

-In my opinion, while all these issues are crucial, "Domain adaptation/mismatch" and "Amount of training data" might be the most pressing.
+While all these issues are crucial, most of the class considered "Domain adaptation/mismatch" and "Amount of training data" to be the most pressing.
 As the digital world grows and diversifies, machine translation tools will be exposed to an ever-increasing array of content types.
 Ensuring that these tools can adapt to various domains and are trained on representative datasets will be key to their effectiveness and relevance.

 <div class="slide">
   <img src="../images/week8/slide_19.png" alt="">